Washington, D.C. has some of the worst traffic in the country, and its air quality pays a price.

 “The most important thing is to reduce the number of cars that commute into the city, no matter what the fuel source is,” says Tommy Wells, director of D.C.’s Department of Energy and Environment.
 “It’s much better to get people in public transportation…we are looking at ways to make public transport be the first choice in transit in our city.”

 To do that, Wells says the city is focusing on massive upgrades to the Metro system, which is in the middle of a major rebuilding program after it lost ridership due to a deferred maintenance program.
 And the city is pouring funds into new clean energy transportation technology that will attract riders, such as electric buses.
-Using money from a multi-billion dollar settlement with Volkswagen for its U.S. EPA “dieselgate” scandal, the district is investing $5 million in an all-electric fleet of buses that travel several routes around the city, and for now provide free transportation for residents and tourists.
+Using money from a multi-billion dollar settlement with Volkswagen for its U.S. EPA “dieselgate” scandal, the district is investing $5 million in an all-electric fleet of buses that travel several routes around the city.
 The city has also invested in other innovative transportation programs, such as spending $2.6 million to help Amtrak remove highly-polluting diesel-powered switcher locomotives that belch smoke and pollutants near poorer D.C. neighborhoods, substituting cleaner, electric train engines instead.

 In spring 2019, the district released Resilient DC, a comprehensive strategy to make the city more resilient to change – including climate change, economic and population growth, and technological transformation.
 Improving transportation options is a key component of the plan, which notes that better systems will increase the region’s “ability to respond and recover from major disasters, while addressing everyday issues like traffic safety, economic inequality and lengthy commutes.”